chanzuckerberg/fogg/docs/reference/config_file.md

 ```

 ## Top Level Arguments
+- `version` - Required, the current fogg config version is 2
 - `accounts` - Specify a map of workspaces to manage in `terraform/accounts` whose state outputs are available to all other workspaces.
 - `defaults` - Default workspace arguments that are applied to every workspace unless overridden by that workspace.
 - `envs` - Create separate environments that don't share config